Balance Druid Raid DPS Guide

 Tier 4 is for DPS

 - Soul of the Forest grants us a consistent bonus to our Solar and Lunar energy generation, making it easier to bounce from one eclipse to another.
-Improved in 5.2.
+In 5.4 your Wrath, Starfire, and Starsurge casts have a 8% chance to cause Astral Communion to grant 100 Lunar Power or Solar Power instead of activating the next Eclipse.

 - Incarnation is a DPS cooldown only effective if used while in an Eclipse state.
 This is the best overall DPS choice is my recommended choice although Soul of the Forest is also quite good.

 - Force of Nature summons a treant, letting you re-enact Lord of the Rings.
 Best used in combination with the new talent swapping system to switch to something more useful before the fight actually starts.
-Buffed in 5.2 and changed to one treat in 5.3, so might actually be worth experimenting with.
+Buffed in 5.2 and changed to one treat in 5.3 (no 5.4 changes,) so might actually be worth experimenting with.

 Tier 5 is more Crowd Control